Skip to main content

 If you're using risk, you should also test onboarding with different risk levels.

-As with smart policy testing, you can force applications to be assigned specific risk levels by creating profiles with details relevant to your risk models.
+As with smart policy testing, you can force product applications to be assigned specific risk levels by creating profiles with details relevant to your risk models.

 Testing checks